AgentMindStorm/custom-tab-formatter/README.md

 # License

 Copyright AgentMindStorm.
 Some rights reserved.
-You are free to implement my style of custom tab into your own pack and use these tools to generate your files, as long as you credit AgentMindStorm for this program.
+You are free to implement my style of custom tab into your own pack and use these tools to generate your files as long as you credit AgentMindStorm for this program.
 You are *not* permitted to modify or distribute this program.

 # JSON Library